Khizar-x64/SadidTravel_NextJs_Web-Code/README.md

     cd path\to\your\project
     ```

-3.  **Install Dependencies**: Run the following command to install all the necessary packages defined in `package.json`.
+3.  **Install Dependencies**: Run the following command to install all the necessary packages.
     ```bash
-    npm install
+    bun install
     ```

 4.  **Run the Development Server**: Once the installation is complete, start the Next.js development server.
     ```bash
-    npm run dev
+    bun run dev
     ```

 5.  **View Your Website**: Open your web browser and go to [http://localhost:9002](http://localhost:9002).
 You should see your Sadid Travels website running!